The Original Captain Marvel

 One of the early publications of Fawcett Publication was a magazine called Captain Billy’s Whiz Bang.
 It was a magazine of risqué humor but it became popular and even immortalized in the song Ya Got Trouble from Meredith Wilson’s musical The Music Man.
 As can be seen various aspects of that original publication were integrated into Captain Marvel.
 Captain of course, the publisher had been a captain in WWI, Whiz the title of the book, Billy, the first name of Billy Batson.
 Bang is the only word not used, but they came close as they used boom every time the magic lightning struck.

 Captain Marvel made his debut in February 1940.
 Superman and Batman had already arrived on the seen and were a sensation and other superheroes were cropping up quickly, but Captain Marvel was unique.
 Superman made his appearance at the end of the depression.
 In 1938 jobs were still scarce people had been uprooted and afraid.
 The country needed a hero who went after corrupt government officials, men who beat their wives and other very real villains and, in the beginning, Superman filled that need.
-In 1940 things had begun to change.
+In 1940 things began to change.

 The country was in a better place and Captain Marvel filled a void people didn’t know they had.
 Captain Marvel gave us whimsy.
 Captain Marvel was fun.